your123 - stock.adobe.com

 Trust has been an ongoing theme for Qlik over the past few months as it creates an environment for its customers to develop and deploy AI models and applications.

 In June, the vendor unveiled Qlik Talend Cloud, a data integration platform aimed at ensuring the data on which AI tools are trained can be trusted.
-Simultaneously, it introduced Qlik Answers, a generative AI-powered assistant designed to provide users with trusted responses to natural language queries so they can confidently take action.
+Simultaneously, it introduced Qlik Answers, a generative AI-powered assistant designed to provide users with trusted responses to natural language queries so that they can confidently take action.

 Both were made generally available in July.

-Now, trust is a focus of the latest AutoML update.
-First launched in August 2022 after Qlik's 2021 acquisition of Big Squid, AutoML is a Qlik's suite for developing, deploying and serving machine learning models and is part of Qlik's Staige portfolio for developing AI tools.
+Now, trust is a focus of the latest Qlik AutoML update.
+First launched in August 2022 after Qlik's 2021 acquisition of Big Squid, AutoML is Qlik's suite for developing, deploying and serving machine learning models and is part of Qlik's Staige portfolio for developing AI tools.

 "Trust is so important because the effectiveness and ultimate success of these technologies depends on their ability to give reliable and understandable results," he said.
 "People need to feel confident that the models are making accurate predictions or giving accurate responses backed by solid reasoning."

-In addition, trust leads to higher user engagement with workers more likely to continue using tools they believe in as well as more workers beginning to use the tools if they know they're trustworthy, Leone continued.
+In addition, trust leads to higher user engagement, with workers more likely to continue using tools they believe in, as well as more workers beginning to use the tools if they know they're trustworthy, Leone continued.

 "End of the day, establishing a foundation of trust ultimately leads to broader adoption and better business outcomes," he said.

-Based in King of Prussia, Penn., Qlik is a longtime analytics vendor that in recent years complemented its BI platform with data integration capabilities and is now focused on adding an environment for AI and machine learning.
+Based in King of Prussia, Pa., Qlik is a longtime analytics vendor that in recent years complemented its BI platform with data integration capabilities and is now focused on adding an environment for AI and machine learning.
+Toward its goal of providing customers with the capabilities to create AI applications, Qlik in January acquired Kyndi, a specialist in unstructured data management.

 New AutoML capabilities

-Intelligent Model Optimization is designed to simplify model development and deployment.
-The feature automates parts of the development process to remove some of the burden from developers, data scientists and others involved in the development process, applying pre-trained best practices that result in better model performance while reducing the effort it takes to build models.
+Intelligent model optimization is designed to simplify model development and deployment.
+The feature automates parts of the development process to remove some of the burden from developers, data scientists and others involved in the development process, applying pretrained best practices that result in better model performance while reducing the effort it takes to build models.

-A comprehensive set of machine learning operations (MLOps) capabilities aims to ensure the model accuracy that leads to trust in model outputs.
+A comprehensive set of machine learning operations capabilities aims to ensure the model accuracy that leads to trust in model outputs.
 Among the MLOps capabilities are automated monitoring for issues such as model drift, model retraining and lifecycle management.

-Finally, full integration between AutoML and Qlik Cloud aims to give users easy access to their data infrastructures to provide them with a simple user experience that results in efficient data-informed decisions.
+Finally, full integration between Qlik AutoML and Qlik Cloud aims to give users easy access to their data infrastructures to provide them with a simple user experience that results in efficient data-informed decisions.

-At their core, the new capabilities aim to provide enterprises with more trust in their machine learning outputs, according to Brendan Grady, the general manager of Qlik's analytics business unit.
+At their core, the new capabilities aim to provide enterprises with more trust in their machine learning outputs, according to Brendan Grady, general manager of Qlik's analytics business unit.

 "The latest Qlik AutoML enhancements provide greater visibility, control and easy model management, which directly foster trust," he said.